What do School Governors do?

 I have always had an interest in education, a long association with Kirby Hill School, and hope that I can contribute, in some way, in my new role.

 I qualified as a teacher with a BA (QTS) Hons in English from Ripon and York St. John in 2001 and taught in a large primary school in Northallerton for three years.
-I then took time to develop the dance school and nursery that I shared with my sister, gaining Early Years Professional Status through Leeds Metropolitan University as well as leadership and decision making experience.
+I then took time to develop the dance school and day nursery that I owned with my sister, gaining Early Years Professional Status through Leeds Metropolitan University as well as leadership, budgeting and decision making experience.
 I continued to teach in schools on supply in both key stages and returned to full time teaching at Kirby Hill, to follow my passion, in 2009.

-I am the English Subject Leader and have thoroughly enjoyed leading the Read Write Inc Programme since 2012.
-I am also the SENCo and have undertaken training for the National Award for Special Needs Coordination through Leeds Metropolitan University.
+I am the English Subject Leader and also the SENCo, and gained the National Award for Special Needs Coordination through Leeds Metropolitan University.
 Prior to this, I studied a PGCert in Educational Improvement, Development and Change through York St. John University.
-In 2014 I gained the exciting role of Assistant Head and became a member of the governing body.
+I have been both Assistant Head and a school governor since 2014.

 I grew up in the Midlands and moved to North Yorkshire in 2003.
 I trained as a nurse and then became a teaching assistant in Solihull then moved to Kirby Hill.
 I have worked at the school for 10 years and am currently training to be a Higher Level Teaching Assistant, working towards a qualification from Leeds Trinity University.